v-fedoseev/v-fedoseev/README.md

 - MBA in Bulgaria;
 - BSc in CS in Russia.

-📈 As for my future, I hope to work as an AI researcher in a team with high real-world impact.
+📈 As for my future, I hope to work as Research Scientist in a team with high real-world impact.
 I find many industries very rewarding, but most of all I would love to contribute towards:

 - increasing health span / fighting aging with AI, so people live longer and healthier
 - investigating and analysing injustice and dictatorship with data, so people are more free and safe